klemzy/Android-Universal-Image-Loader/README.md

-Robust image loading library based on [Universal Image Loader](https://github.com/nostra13/Android-Universal-Image-Loader) with added suport for multipart downloading of images.
+Robust image loading library based on [Universal Image Loader](https://github.com/nostra13/Android-Universal-Image-Loader) with support for multipart downloading of images.

 This project aims to provide a reusable instrument for asynchronous image loading, caching and displaying.
 It is originally based on [Fedor Vlasov's project](https://github.com/thest1/LazyList) and has been vastly refactored and improved since then.